OCA/server-tools/decorator_allowed_groups/readme/USAGE.rst

     def my_action(self):
         return super().my_action()

-3) Or you can only overload the function, without changing the accreditation level by writing
+* You can only overload the function, without changing the accreditation level by writing

 .. code-block:: python